Introduction

 FTP access

-It is recommended to make sure that the FTP access is disabled.
 FTP is an insecure communication protocol used for troubleshooting and debugging purposes only.
-FTP access has been removed in AXIS OS 11.1 and onwards.
-For troubleshooting purposes it is recommended to use secure SSH access, see https://help.axis.com/axis-os#ssh-access.
+FTP access was removed from AXIS OS 11.1 and is not available in later versions.
+We recommend that you disable FTP access and use secure SSH access for troubleshooting purposes.

 AXIS OS version | Web interface configuration path |